'Pharma bro' Shkreli fires back at pharma industry ad blitz

 "Look in the mirror," Shkreli writes on the site.
 "Pharma is a wonderful industry that does great things, but trying to throw me under the bus is foolish."

-Representatives for the PhRMA trade group did not immediately respond to a request for comment.
+Representatives for the PhRMA did not immediately respond to a request for comment.

 Despite his notoriety, Shkreli hasn't kept a low profile online.
-Earlier this month, Twitter suspended his account after he trolled freelance journalist Lauren Duca, author of an opinion piece for Teen Vogue in December under the headline Donald Trump is Gaslighting America.
-Shkreli, a Trump supporter, soon began peppering Duca with messages of mock attraction, including an invitation to be his date at Trump's inauguration.
+Earlier this month, Twitter suspended his account after he trolled freelance journalist Lauren Duca, author of a December opinion piece for Teen Vogue that ran under the headline Donald Trump is Gaslighting America.
+Shkreli, a Trump supporter, soon began peppering Duca with messages of mock attraction, including an invitation to be his date for Trump's inauguration.

 Batteries Not Included: The CNET team shares experiences that remind us why tech stuff is cool.
 Take a look here.